Josh Naylor Player Props: Guardians vs. Braves

 Josh Naylor At The Plate

-- Among qualified hitters, he ranks 10th in batting average, while his on-base percentage ranks 54th and he is 43rd in slugging.
+- Among qualified hitters in MLB play, he ranks 12th in batting average, 56th in on-base percentage, and 46th in slugging.

-- Naylor enters this game on a eight-game hitting streak.
-In his last outings, he's hitting .409.

-- Naylor has an RBI in 33 of 74 games this season, with multiple RBI in 15 of them.
-He has also driven in three or more of his team's runs in seven contests.
+- In 44.0% of his games this season, Naylor has had at least one RBI.
+He's picked up more than one in 20.0% and driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.